makors/mirror/README.md

          minContentLength: 0
          minAttachmentsCount: 0
       options:
-         # Whether to use the webhook's profile picture and name to mirror messages.
+         # Whether to use the custom webhook profile picture and name to mirror messages.
          useWebhookProfile: false
          # Whether to remove attachments before mirroring a message.
          removeAttachments: false